BenChirlin/benpluskelsey.com/src/pages/story.md

 ## Our Story

-We first met in the summer of 2015 in our Oakland, California.
-We hit it off, pretty quickly and decided to give our relationship a serious try.
-Since then, we've been building our relationship and falling deeper in love everyday.
+We first met in the summer of 2015 in Oakland.
+We hit it off pretty quickly and decided to give our relationship a serious try.
+Since then, we've been building our relationship and falling deeper in love every day.
 Now we're ready to start our next important chapter and hope you can join us in celebrating this exciting milestone.

 ![Love lifts you up where you belong](/images/dock.jpg "Love lifts you up where you belong")